asterodigital/hoa-template/BUILD_GUIDE.md

 - **File:// Compatibility**: Works when customers open files directly
 - **No Server Required**: Customers can preview without setting up a web server
-- **Relative Paths**: All links and assets work regardless of folder location
+- **Offline Paths**: All links and assets work regardless of folder location
 - **Formatted Code**: Clean, readable HTML for customer review
 - **Offline Ready**: Perfect for marketplace requirements